apognu/wgctl/README.md

 # wgctl - WireGuard control utility

 This is a personal project to allow WireGuard to be configured through the use of YAML files.
-It uses Netlink under the hood for all interaction with the system.
+It uses Netlink (through [wireguardctrl](https://github.com/mdlayher/wireguardctrl)) under the hood for all interaction with the system.

 This tool is very opinionated and designed for my own use (working on that), it _might_ not be what you're looking for.

-The configuration file should look like this:
+The configuration file (which is subject to breaking changes until 1.0) should look like this:

 ```
 interface: